 The Colorescience makeup range are designed to treat your skin with their ingredients incredibly finely milled so they sit on the surface of your skin.
 However their powders and primers do contain dimethicone and their powders bismuth.

-Very rarely do we find that our sensitive skin clients have any irritation from the products in either of these ranges so go out, cover up and know your skin is being cared for!
+Very rarely do we find that our sensitive skin clients have any irritation from the products in any of these ranges so go out, cover up and know your skin is being cared for!

 ** for more information about toxic chemicals read our organic products page or check out: – http://www.safecosmetics.org/get-the-facts/chemicals-of-concern/talc/